The Xometry app works best with JavaScript enabled!

 The following factors should be considered when selecting an aluminum grade:

-4. Machining: How well can the material be shaped using machinery?
+4. Machinability: How easily can the material be cut or shaped with machinery?
+The 2xxx and 6xxx series offer good machinability.

 6. Heat Treating: Heat treatability is the ability of a material to withstand high-temperature treatment and chilling to achieve hardness.
-Do you require a material that is very hard?
-If so, choose an aluminum grade that has been heat-treated.
+Do you need higher hardness or strength through heat treatment?
+Heat-treatable alloys include the 2xxx, 6xxx, and 7xxx series.

-7. End-Use Applications: Consider the end-use application.
+7. End-Use Applications: Consider the end-use application's requirements for strength, corrosion resistance, formability, and machinability.
 What properties should the material have?

 Summary